allure-framework/allure-python/allure-behave/examples/label.rst

 =================================
-Add a custom label for a scenario
+Add a custom label to a test case
 =================================

 It's possible to add a custom label to a behave scenario.
 Simply apply